uwolf/ruby_llm/docs/guides/chat.md

 ## Multi-modal Conversations

 Modern AI models can often process more than just text.
-RubyLLM provides a unified way to include images, audio, and even PDFs in your chat messages using the `with:` option in the `ask` method.
+RubyLLM provides a unified way to include images, audio, text files, and PDFs in your chat messages using the `with:` option in the `ask` method.

 ### Working with Images